 If you’re a developer you can apply to us for prior permission to undertake noisy construction work, under section 61 of the Control of Pollution Act.
 You can do this by using our online application form.

 Apply for prior permission

 Where the consent application is granted it exempts the applicant from any enforcement action under section 60 (Control of Noise on Construction Sites) of the same Act.

 Operational hours for construction should be limited.
 We usually suggest work should take place between 7:30am to 6pm from Monday to Friday, 8am to 2pm Saturday and no work should happen on Sundays and Bank Holidays.

 All equipment should meet EU noise emission standards.
 All equipment should also be silenced and acoustic screens should be put up where possible.
-Reducing noise levels from very noisy activities should be considered e.g. hydraulic or auger piling should be used rather than percussive piling.
+Reducing noise levels from very noisy activities should be considered for example hydraulic or auger piling should be used rather than percussive piling.